-The article is one of the most difficult grammar phenomena to understand for the Ukrainian-speaking audience as well as the Russian-speaking one.
+The article is one of the most difficult grammar phenomena to understand for the Ukrainian-speaking audience.
 Even those who know grammar rules make many mistakes in the use of this part of speech.

-It is difficult for a native Ukrainian/Russian speaker to understand why such a part of speech as an article exists in English, because it does not carry the notion of gender, number, case, as in some other European languages.
+It is difficult for a native Ukrainian speaker to understand why such a part of speech as an article exists in English, because it does not carry the notion of gender, number, case, as in some other European languages.
 The English article denotes the degree of distantness / abstractness of the subject in relation to the speaker.
-Therefore, both Ukrainianspeaking students and Russian-speaking ones find the English article unnecessary, not only because there is not such grammar phenomenon in their languages, also because degree the distantness / abstractness is not the most important category in Slavonic culture.
+Therefore, Ukrainian-speaking students find the English article unnecessary, not only because there is not such grammar phenomenon in their languages, but also because the degree of distantness / abstractness is not the most important category in Slavonic culture.

 It seems methodically appropriate to explain this grammatical aspect through the cultural values characteristic of the British mentality.
 It is well known that the British have another attitude towards the physical space that separates people.
 The reasons for this lie in the cultural, religious, historical and geographical features of the development of nations.
-For example, the proverb "My home is my castle" very accurately reflects this feature of British way of thinking.
+For example, the proverb "My home is my castle"

+very accurately reflects this feature of British way of thinking.